To love one another

 Jesus then says “I have told you this so that my own joy may be in you, and your joy be complete.”
 Jesus is saying that even when something bad happens to us we can still have joy in our heart because we know that Jesus loves us.

-As you know today is Mothers’ Day.
-We can show our love by little acts of kindness and trying to make our mothers feel special today.
-It is a good day to spread the joy which comes from loving others like Jesus loved us.
+We can show our love by little acts of kindness and trying to make others feel special.
+It is good to spread the joy which comes from loving others like Jesus loved us.
 It is a good day for smiling.
 To spread a little joy try making a ‘Happy Face Flower Mask’ and trying it out on your family and friends to see if it makes them happy.
+You can find the instructions here (above craft).
+Jesus is asking us to love one another.
+Let us thank him in prayer.

 Sign of the cross

 Thank you, Jesus, for loving us, help us to remain in your love so that we will be filled with joy.
 Help us to show your love to others by being kind and friendly.
-Today we pray especially for our mothers (can mention their names) and thank them for their patience, may you bless them on this special day.
+Today we pray especially for our family (can mention their names) and thank them for their patience, may you bless them on this special day.

 Amen